 Invitations should be on university letterhead and include the following information:

-- Certification that the course will be a full-term, minimum three-credit, in-person, undergraduate class;
+• Certification that the course will be a full-term, minimum three-credit, undergraduate class;

 Scholars need a formal invitation before grants are awarded.